ivan-markov-666/file-copy-project/README.md

 # Collecting All Directories and File Contents from a Project into a Single File

 This project provides an easy way to collect the text content of all files and directories from a project into a single file.
-The final result can easily be passed to any LLM model to assist with faster code development.
+The final result can easily be passed to any LLM to accelerate code development.

 **Note:**
 - This is a NodeJS-based project.
-You need to have NodeJS installed on your system.
+You need Node.js installed on your system.
 - After cloning the repository, run `npm install` to install all dependencies.
-- The scanner can process any type of project (not only NodeJS projects).
+- The scanner can process any project (not only NodeJS projects).

 ## How it works: